ScottSlatton/dbd-timers/README.md

   7. Keybinds should work now as long as the program is running in the background.
   8. Ctrl + C in the terminal to stop the program.

+How to Use:
+Press keybinds to trigger timers (keybinds are currently only visible in the code.)
+Default keybinds are Q, E, 3, 4, V, T, R
+H to hide overlay.
+Right-Click the overlay to switch from Killer to Survivor HUD

+Known Issues:
+Settings menu is currently broken.

 ## Customization
 There is total customization within the settings manager.